-As of December 31, 2017 and 2018, unrecognized tax benefits of nil and nil, respectively, if ultimately recognized, will impact the effective tax rate.
-The Group anticipates new unrecognized tax benefits, related to tax positions similar to those giving rise to its existing unrecognized tax benefits, to originate after December 31, 2018.
-It is possible that the amount of uncertain tax positions will change in the next twelve months, however, an estimate of the range of the possible outcomes cannot be made at this time.
+As of December 31, 2018 and 2019, unrecognized tax benefits of nil and US\$12,793,498, respectively, if ultimately recognized, will impact the effective tax rate.
+The Group anticipates new unrecognized tax benefits, related to tax positions similar to those giving rise to its existing unrecognized tax benefits, to originate after December 31, 2019.
+It is possible that the amount of uncertain tax positions will change in the next twelve months, however, an estimate of the possible outcomes cannot be made at this time.